Tenderly/tenderly-lido-validator-monitoring-solution/README.md

     - Ensure the `action_name` matches the name you want to use for your Web3 Action

 5. Set up your secrets in Tenderly:
-    - Go to your Tenderly project settings
+    - Go to Web3 Actions inside your project
     - Add the following secrets:
         - `BEARER`: Your Tenderly API bearer token
         - `BOT-TOKEN`: Your Telegram bot token